-In an assessment funded by Australian Aid, scenarios were formulated around the business as usual (BAU) activities in Tonga and implementing minimum performance standards for lights and appliances.
-Scenarios were used to compare the energy savings in GWh consumed through 2030.
-In Australian Aid’s study, implementing MEPS early on will achieve a 10GWh savings by 2030.
-The TEEMP analysis anticipates upwards of 12.7 GWh could be saved through rigorous MEPS implementation by 2030; the difference between this figure and Australian Aid’s can be attributed to different BAU consumption figures, less selective MEPS, and applicability to fewer appliances.
-This analysis, coupled with information on the next major appliances expected to be purchased from the SPC survey, can lead to further anticipation of MEPS savings.
-Clothes washers, televisions, refrigerators and freezers make up most appliances purchased by Tongans and the next anticipated appliance purchases.
-Focusing on MEPs for those areas, as well as air conditioners, can lead to energy savings overall.
-Figure 12 gives an indication of the current appliances installed and anticipated appliances to be purchased.

 Growth in appliance uptake is largely tied to household GDP per capita.
-A previous study looking at specifically at Asian-Pacific countries identified an approximate 3% growth in the ownership of air conditioners for every $1,000USD increase in household GDP.
-In the modelling this growth percentage was applied equivocally to all appliance uptake, with caps placed on appliance ownership based on ownership in American Samoa, a country with plentiful data availability and a comparable GDP per capita to that projected of Tonga in 2030.
+A previous study looking specifically at Asian-Pacific countries identified an approximate 3% growth in the ownership of air conditioners for every USD 1,000 increase in household GDP.
+In the modelling, this growth percentage was applied equivocally to all appliance uptake, with caps placed on appliance ownership based on ownership in American Samoa, a country with plentiful data availability and a comparable GDP per capita to that projected for Tonga in 2030.

-Table 3 Appliances Imported by Country of Origin